 We were considering campers for our pickup, such as Gazell or AeroOne, both lightweight fibreglass campers for the Hilux.
 But ended up staying on a budget and so we bought Alu-Cab canopy & awning, and we’ve put a Skycamp by iKamper on top.

 On this trip, we took it for a spin.
 Together with the caravan.
 And we learned a great deal of what a comfort is, how agility matters on the road, and what is the feasibility of travelling with family in just a tent on the roof of a car.
-An article on this subject is already in the making.
-Stay tuned!
+An article helping you to choose the right rooftop tent.

 Places & Campsites we’ve Visited